Festival of the Late Antiquity

 Archäologischer Park Carnuntum, Petronell-Carnuntum (Niederösterreich state)

-The Festival of the Late Antiquity offers the unique opportunity to get to know the ancient Romans from the late Empire first-hand experiencing the event through interactive and live-in activities and in an accurate way far from the usual stereotypes about the Ancient Rome…
+a spectacular event in the unique setting of one of Europe's finest open-air museums making the visitors to get to know the Romans from the Late Empire through interactive and live-in activities and in an accurate way while becoming part of the re-enactment themselves…

 Petronell-Carnuntum is located on the right bank of the Danube River, halfway between Vienna and Bratislava, in Lower Austria state, and is home to the "Archaeological Park Carnuntum", extending over the area of 10 km² between the villages of Petronell-Carnuntum and Bad Deutsch-Altenburg, and witnessing the splendour of the ancient roman city of Carnuntum.
 Originally founded by Emperor Tiberius in 6 AD as a fortified winter camp of the Roman legionaries on the Danube in the Noricum province, Canuntum became soon an important metropolis and trade centre at a crossing point of important routes within the Roman Empire, as well as the capital of the Pannonia Superior province, with about 50,000 people.

 The Archaeological Park Carnuntum features the major types of Roman architectures which have been faithfully reconstructed, down to the last detail, to illustrate the life of 2000 years ago, including a citizen’s house, a splendid mansion and public baths.
 The reconstructions are not just fictitious sets or museum settings, but functional buildings that can actually be lived in.
-The world of gladiators can be experienced in two well preserved large amphitheatres, while in the Museum Carnuntinum are on display some of the finest archaeological findings from the area.
+The world of gladiators can be experienced in two well preserved large amphitheatres, while the Museum Carnuntinum is home to some of the finest archaeological findings from the area.

 Please contact the Organizers for confirmation and further details.